 1. Beretta Saco Optilock 1in/26mm Scope Ringmount

-That’s right, Beretta includes two of this ring in the box with the necessary tools to install them on your gun and necessary tools to install your scope on this rings.
-It’s a two part design, that means the top half of the ring is screwed on to the bottom.
+That’s right, Beretta includes two of these rings in the box with the necessary tools to install them on your gun and the necessary tools to install your scope on these rings.
+It’s a two-part design, which means the top half of the ring is screwed onto the bottom.

 What is the diameter of this ring?